DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### Security and Resource Quotas

-Yeah, we didn't bother with any of that for this demo, but our GitHub ARC solution (coming up in our next demo!) handles these issues from the CI point of view.
+Yeah, we didn't bother with any of this nonsense (tongue-in-cheek) for this demo, but our GitHub ARC solution (coming up in our next demo!) handles these issues from the CI point of view.
+We'll want to set up our DevContainers with a compatible security model.

 ## Conclusion